dododedodonl/laravel-2fa/readme.md

 ## Notes

 This packages assumed you use Bootstrap 4 as css framework.
+Bootstrap 3 views are also provided, configure them by calling `dododedodonl\laravel2fa\TwoFactorAuthentication::useBootstrapThree()`.
 However, this is not a requirement, you can just change the views to your css framework.

 ## License